The Philosophers' Magazine

-The Philosophers' Magazine (TPM), an independent quarterly magazine founded in 1997, aims to provide a venue for philosophy in an accessible and entertaining format.
+The Philosophers' Magazine (TPM) is an independent magazine focussed on philosophy.

+The print version of the TPM was founded in 1997, aiming to provide a venue for philosophy in an accessible and entertaining format.
 The founders were Julian Baggini and Jeremy Stangroom.
-The magazine includes articles, book reviews, interviews, and other content.
-TPM is edited by James Garvey, while Jeremy Stangroom edits its sister website, TPM Online.
-The magazine is distributed in the US and Canada by the Philosophy Documentation Center.
+The magazine included articles, book reviews, interviews, and other content.
+TPM was edited by James Garvey, while Jeremy Stangroom edited its sister website, TPM Online.
+The magazine was distributed in the US and Canada by the Philosophy Documentation Center.

+It ceased publication in its print form with issue 99 in 2023, but continues as an online-only magazine edited by Daniel Kodsi, with Eric Sheng acting as the deputy editor.